 WAC 173-27-180 Application requirements for substantial development, conditional use, or variance permit.
-A complete application for a substantial development, conditional use, or variance permit shall contain, at a minimum, the following information:
+A complete application for a substantial development, conditional use, or variance permit shall contain, ats a minimum, the following information:

 (1) Owner contact information.
 The name, address, email, and phone number of the applicant.
-The applicant shall be the owner of the property.
+The applicant shallould be the owner of the property. or the primary proponent of the project and not the representative of the owner or primary proponent.

 (2) Representative contact information, if applicable.
-The name, address, email, and phone number of the applicant's representative if identified by the applicant.
+The name, address, email, and phone number of the applicant's representative if other than theidentified by the applicant.

 (3) Project proponent contact information, if different from the owner.
-The name, address, email, and phone number of the project proponent, if other than the applicant.
+The name, address, email, and phone number of the property ownerproject proponent, if other than the applicant.

-(4) Location of the project.
-Where available, this shall include all of the following: the property address, parcel number, and latitude and longitude coordinates in degree decimals to the fourth place.
+(4) Location of the propertyproject.
+This shall, at a minimum, Where available, this shall include all of the following: the property address, parcel number, and identification of the section, township and range to the nearest quarter, quarter section or latitude and longitude coordinates in degree decimals to the fourth place to the nearest minute.
 All applications for projects located in open-water areas away from land or within public rights-of-way shall provide a longitude and latitude location, and parcel and address information for all adjacent parcels.

 (5) Shoreline waterbody.
-Identification of the name of the shoreline (water body) with which the site of the proposal is associated.
+Identification of the name of the shoreline (water body) that with which the site of the proposal is associated with.
 This should be the water body from which jurisdiction of the act over the project is derived.